muhammadfaizan/napajs-demo/README.md

 # NAPA.JS DEMO
-if you dont know what is napa.js, you can check it out [here](https://github.com/Microsoft/napajs)
+if you dont know what is napa.js, you can check it out [here](https://github.com/Microsoft/napajs) Also to know more about it, start from napa.js [wiki page](https://github.com/Microsoft/napajs/wiki/introduction) I got to this page after creating first example.

 ## There is a Sunnah: Start from the easiest task.

 So I am starting from the very basic example that they provided and try to learn from it.